Reporting Internet Crimes

 These are hardly the only crimes you may encounter.
 Both technical support fraud and ransomware incidents are on the rise, and either can scam victims out of a lot of money.
-Technical (tech) support fraud typically involves someone contacting the victim to offer computer help, telling you your computer has a virus, or asking for remote access to the victim's computer.
+Technical support fraud typically involves someone contacting the victim to offer computer help, telling you your computer has a virus or asking for remote access to the victim's computer.
 This gives the scammer access to your personal information, allowing them to gain information on your bank accounts or steal your identity.
-Ransomware is a type of malware that encrypts your computers data files and requires you to pay a ransom to unlock it — though crooks may not unlock the data even if you pay, meaning you could still lose all of your files.
-Backups of sensitive or important data should be performed regularly.
+Ransomware is a type of malware that encrypts your computer’s data files and requires you to pay a ransom to unlock it — though crooks may not unlock the data even if you pay, meaning you could still lose all of your files.
+Backups of sensitive or important data should be performed regularly to maintain online safety.

 Where to report online crimes